untillpro/assesment-201906-java-int-short/README.md

 - Document is identified by ID
 - ID is of `int` type
-- We need to store documents in Cassandra
+- We need to store documents using Apache Cassandra
 - For Cassandra we will use two `short`s as a primary key, to optimize partition size
 - Therefore we need to convert `int` to `short`'s and vice versa